 For today, I really wanted to cover an area that is often overlooked: the speed!

 Pontoon boats are not known for their speed but rather are a family hang out boats.
 Therefore, anyone that is purchasing a pontoon boat understands that it is slower than most watercraft.

 However, some people like the speed so it is important to them that their boat can keep up with the rest of the boats around them.

 If you would like to read about motors that are even slower, make sure you read the Electric Trolling Motor review.
 Well, in all honesty, trolling motors are meant to be quiet and not fast.
 But in any event, check it out if you get a chance.

-How Fast is a Pontoon Boat in Miles Per Hour
+How Fast Does a Pontoon Boat Go – in Miles Per Hour

 What will surprise you about pontoon boats is that they are more than fast enough to be used for most water sports.
 In fact, they are so fast that you can use them for waterskiing.

-Our pontoon can make it up to speeds of 25mph.
+Our pontoon can make it up to speeds of 25 miles per hour (mph).

 A typical pontoon boat will be able to reach speeds between 18-30 mph.
 However, the speed of your pontoon boat depends on a few factors.

 The load of the pontoon is certainly a factor.
 For example, having too many people will lower the speed of your pontoon boat.
-I have read on numerous forums that the speed of your pontoon boat is lowered by 15% per 1,000 pounds.
+I have read on numerous forums that your pontoon boat’s speed is lowered by 15% per 1,000 pounds.